Rep. Gilbert Ray Cisneros, Jr. Sells GoDaddy Inc. (NYSE:GDDY) Stock

 GoDaddy Stock Performance

-In other GoDaddy news, CFO Mark Mccaffrey sold 3,326 shares of the stock in a transaction that occurred on Wednesday, September 3rd.
-The shares were sold at an average price of $142.21, for a total value of $472,990.46.
-Following the sale, the chief financial officer directly owned 70,133 shares in the company, valued at $9,973,613.93.
-This represents a 4.53% decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Brian Sharples sold 500 shares of the business’s stock in a transaction on Monday, November 3rd.
-The shares were sold at an average price of $133.11, for a total transaction of $66,555.00.
-Following the transaction, the director owned 19,957 shares of the company’s stock, valued at $2,656,476.27.
-This trade represents a 2.44% decrease in their ownership of the stock.
-The disclosure for this sale is available in the SEC filing.
-In the last 90 days, insiders sold 19,553 shares of company stock valued at $2,825,527.
+In other GoDaddy news, CFO Mark Mccaffrey sold 3,326 shares of GoDaddy stock in a transaction dated Wednesday, September 3rd.
+The stock was sold at an average price of $142.21, for a total transaction of $472,990.46.
+Following the transaction, the chief financial officer owned 70,133 shares of the company’s stock, valued at $9,973,613.93.
+The trade was a 4.53% decrease in their position.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CEO Amanpal Singh Bhutani sold 6,950 shares of the company’s stock in a transaction dated Wednesday, September 3rd.
+The shares were sold at an average price of $142.21, for a total value of $988,359.50.
+Following the completion of the transaction, the chief executive officer owned 412,065 shares in the company, valued at $58,599,763.65.
+This represents a 1.66% decrease in their position.
+Additional details regarding this sale are available in the official SEC disclosure.
+Insiders have sold a total of 19,553 shares of company stock valued at $2,825,527 in the last ninety days.
 Company insiders own 0.70% of the company’s stock.

 About Representative Cisneros